-Prime Minister Literacy Cell and Asian Development Bank through the Government of Pakistan.
+• Prime Minister Literacy Cell and Asian Development Bank through the Government of Pakistan.

 In the fiscal year 2007-2009, the Balochistan Education Foundation, with coordination of World Bank, established 27 community schools in Jhall Magsi district through Community Implementation Partners (CIPs) i.e. ROOT WORK.
 The enrollment was 769, of which, 240 were girls and 529 were boys.
-These schools have been established in urban and semiurban areas of the district.
+These schools have been established in urban and semi-urban areas of the district.
 According to an approved agreement, the following criteria were followed by BEF authority:

-- Community will provide shelter or one room on voluntary basis. - of 4 km. - There should be at least 20 school children of age-group 5-9 years. - . stated that there should not be any boys or girls school within a radius of 2 km.
+- Community will provide shelter or one room on voluntary basis. - Teacher shall belong to that area and only in case of non-availability, the teacher may be appointed within radius of 4 km. - There should be at least 20 school children of age-group 5-9 years. - There should not be any girls' school within a radius of 2 km but a minor amendment was made in phase III, which stated that there should not be any boys or girls school within a radius of 2 km.